mpbostock/adventofcode2023/README.md

-# Advent of Code Template
+# Advent of Code 2023

-A standard Kotlin Gradle project for AoC template solutions and tests.
+A standard Kotlin Gradle project for AoC 2023 solutions and tests.
 This comes with a built in Gradle wrapper, so no need to install Gradle

 ## Running Tests